webmakaka/oracledba.net/website/02-job/job.md

 I can work remotely as Java, PL/SQL Developer or admin application servers Wildfly (Jboss), Weblogic and of course i can work with Oracle Database.

+Now i work on project as Oracle ADF developer.
+We develop cloud application with interface <a href="https://www.youtube.com/watch?v=JFdW4_nne0A">like this</a> for retail companies.

 I think position as <strong>NetCracker Oracle DBA / NetCracker Application Admin</strong> could be interesting for companies, who bought <strong>NetCracker</strong>.

+I agree for for with salary something about $2000.
+Earlier i can earn this salary in the Russia.
+But now i can't.

 If my person would be interesting, send me emai.<br/>
 Thanks.